-As we had no more meetings before the Encampment we presented the evidence to the Encampment at Sedalia at time of Credential Committee report on ruling of Division Commander Edward L. Brandle; declared out of order; appealed from his ruling and were overruled on the ground that it should have come through his Camp to Division Encampment.
+As we had no more meetings before the Encampment we presented the evidence to the Encampment at Sedalia at time of Credential Committee report on ruling of Division Commander Edward L. Brandle; declared out of order; appealed from is ruling a d were overruled on the ground that it should have come through his Camp to Division Encampment.
 Gave notice of an appeal.